“SKEL” CAN BE A BLESSING OR CURSE

 - only files that exist in /etc/skel will be overwritten in your home directory

-Skel has been created for us – developers and betatesters.
+“Skel” has been created for developers and betatesters.

-It is a quick and easy way to get the new configurations in that we need to try out before releasing it.
+It is a quick and easy way to copy the new configurations we need in order to try them out.